starychfojtu/ReadingList/README.md

 -  **Working Effectively with Legacy Code** by Michael Feathers (https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/ref=mt_paperback?_encoding=UTF8&me=&qid=)<br>
 Interesting book to pickup when dealing with some legacy code.
 The whole point of this book is to show you various ways how to get code under tests, so you can refactor it safely.
 Dropped it after a half or so, I see it more as a handbook to pickup when dealing with some similar problem.

-- [reading] **Site Reliability Engineering - Google** by Betsy Beyer, Chris Jones, Jennifer Petoff and Niall Richard Murphy (https://landing.google.com/sre/sre-book/toc/)
+- **Site Reliability Engineering - Google** by Betsy Beyer, Chris Jones, Jennifer Petoff and Niall Richard Murphy (https://landing.google.com/sre/sre-book/toc/)

 ## Functional programming